 Where a response from the relevant service is outstanding, we will respond to acknowledge receipt of the journalist's enquiry and to ask whether he/she is willing to extend the deadline for their enquiry.
 If no one is available, we will reply stating that the appropriate officer is currently unavailable for comment.

-All contact between the press and staff internally is documented on the media reporting system 'CommsFlow' for future reference and month end analysis.
+All contact between the press and staff is currently documented on the media reporting system CommsFlow for future reference and month end analysis.
+This system will be replaced in the new CRM.

 4.1.2 Officers and Members